How to use Pumble in non-profit organizations

 Unlimited message history

-Pumble saves the history of all of your team’s messages.
-Any sent messages in the past can be seen on any of the pricing plans – FREE and PRO.
+Pumble saves the history of all of your team’s messages — no matter which of the pricing plans — FREE and PRO — you chose.
 You may easily go through previous messages to find the necessary information using Pumble’s search functionality.

 Plan your channels

-Pumble’s channels provide a ton of flexibility, and with that, the ability to make a lot of bad choices.
-An organization can quickly get carried away and have 10 times more channels than users if they aren’t careful.
-Here is an example of how you can split it:
+Pumble’s channels provide a ton of flexibility.
+However, if you’re not careful, you can misuse this opportunity.
+Namely, an organization can quickly get carried away and have 10 times more channels than users if they aren’t cautious.

 - Teams — create a channel for each distinct team in your organization such as: